Crete hero image

 What Works Well

-• 6–8 day programs covering Heraklion, Rethymno, and Chania keep drives short and content diverse.
+• 6–8 day programs through Heraklion, Rethymno, and Chania keep drive times manageable and content varied.

-• Cohorts of 18–26 travelers fit monasteries, ferries, and village venues; smaller groups can add Loutro or Gavdos retreats.
+• Cohorts of 18–26 travelers fit monastery spaces, ferries, and village venues; smaller teams can add Loutro or Gavdos.

-• Morning heritage devotion, mid-day service, and evening coastal worship align with island rhythms.
+• Morning heritage devotion, mid-day service, and evening coastal worship match island rhythms.

-• Travel spring or fall for mild weather; in summer we leverage water breaks and air-conditioned venues.
+• Spring and fall travel gives milder weather; in summer we add water breaks and air-conditioned venues.

 Sample Ministry Focus

-• Day 1: Arrive Heraklion, St. Titus worship, and waterfront commissioning dinner.
+• Day 1: Arrive in Heraklion, St. Titus worship, and waterfront commissioning dinner.

 • Day 2: Knossos heritage tour, refugee partner service, and harbor devotion.